oneeve8/kobble-data/content/videonarrativehowto.md

 That was easy!
 You can adjust the width of your windows by grabbing the center and moving the width left or right

-So let’s say I’m a Literature Teacher and I’m creating a unit on Mark Twain.
+So say I am a Literature Teacher and I’m creating a unit on Mark Twain.

 So I’ve already created a Channel and some Tracks to share with my students.